sauravakolia/VirtualMakeup/README.md

 The Bisenet architecture proved to be  a right balance between the speed and segmentation performance as compared to other Segmentation architectures.</br>

 <img src="https://github.com/sauravakolia/VirtualMakeup/blob/main/bisenet.png">

+# Dataset
+<a src="https://github.com/switchablenorms/CelebAMask-HQ">CelebAMask-HQ</a> dataset is used for this project.
+## CelebAMask-HQ
+CelebAMask-HQ is a large-scale face image dataset that has 30,000 high-resolution face images selected from the CelebA dataset by following CelebA-HQ.
+Each image has segmentation mask of facial attributes corresponding to CelebA.